-How to apply for a joint family home
+How to apply for a joint family home within NZ

-An application to register your home as a joint family home is dealt with by the District Land Registrar.
+An application to register your New Zealand home as a joint family home is dealt with by the District Land Registrar.
 You should address your application to the local office of the Land Titles Service, which you can contact through the regional offices of Land Information New Zealand.
 Applications must be completed in the prescribed manner.

 Why apply for a joint family home?